rvjc/free-mandelbrot/README.md

 Python's ability to process Complex Numbers is so fast that there is little benefit to using the Mandelbrot algorithm for the Real Plane (see Wikipedia article on the Mandelbrot Set).
-Using the Complex version also has the benefit of underlying the algorithm's simplicity
+Using the Complex version also has the benefit of underlining the algorithm's simplicity

 ## A Note on Coordinates